-Our favorite smoothie around here is known by some as a Butterfinger Smoothie, but we call it the Green Monster.
-Chocolate and peanut butter taste with creamy sweet bananas plus some nutritious greens that don’t make a dent in the overall taste.
+Our favorite smoothie around here is known by some as a Butterfinger Smoothie, but we affectionately refer to it as the Green Monster.
+Chocolate and peanut butter together with creamy sweet bananas.
+Plus, some nutritious greens that don’t make a dent in the overall taste.

 My kids slurp this up and always negotiate for a second glass.
-I’m sorry my measurements are exact here, but hopefully you get the idea that this recipe is very flexible.
-Find your favorite ratios with a little experimenting and you’ll have your new favorite smoothie.
+Sorry my measurements aren’t exact here, but hopefully you get the idea that this recipe is very flexible.
+Find your favorite ratios with a little experimenting and you’ll have a new favorite smoothie for sure.

 DAIRY-FREE GREEN MONSTER SMOOTHIE

-Add these ingredients to your blender in this order.
+Add these ingredients to your blender (affiliate) in this order.

 They make a smoothie so creamy and are a natural sweetener.
 I usually do 1-3 frozen bananas, sliced and frozen on a cookie sheet beforehand.